Dedaras/AgileProject1/README.md

 ## Workflow design rationale

-for the rationale behind this diagram is the Test-Driven Developement which is is software development approach in which test cases are developed to specify and validate what the code will do.
+for the rationale behind this diagram is the Test-Driven Developement which is software development approach in which test cases are developed to specify and validate what the code will do.